OV3RLORDS-MODS/Node-Manager/README.md

 Automatically checks if the selected batch file is valid and executable.

+- Recent Files:

-Recent Files: Keeps a list of recently used batch files for quick access.
+Keeps a list of recently used batch files for quick access.

-- Start Server:

-One-Click Start: Launches the server instantly using the selected batch file.
-Status Feedback: Displays immediate feedback on server start status.

-- Stop Server:

-Graceful Shutdown: Stops the server safely, ensuring all processes are properly terminated.
-Force Stop Option: Provides an option to force-stop the server if it becomes unresponsive.

-- Restart Server:

-Downtime Minimization: Ensures quick server restart to reduce downtime.

 - Real-Time Log Monitoring: